TheoD02/web-traefik/README.md

     external: true
 ```

-This example exposes a Symfony project and configures Traefik to route traffic to it based on the subdomain "php.alls.dev."
+This example exposes a Symfony project and configures Traefik to route traffic to it based on the subdomain "php.web.localhost."

 Make sure to add similar labels to your services in your Docker Compose files to leverage Traefik's routing capabilities.